thkoch2001/tvlfyi_depot/tools/emacs-pkgs/passively/README.md

 Passively depends on `ht.el`.

-Feel free to contribute patches by emailing them to `depot@tazj.in`
+Feel free to contribute patches by emailing them to `depot@tvl.su`.

 ## Use-cases